starwit-trainings/csharp-basics/README.md

 After introducing the various aspects of the C# programming language, this section contains a number of real world examples.
 This means here you find a number of projects, that can be used to start developing real programs, ranging from native user interface to web applications.
 List of examples and tasks can be found [here](06-real-world-example/Readme.md).

 ## License
+All code examples in this repository are published under the AGPLv3 license.
+License agreement can be found [here](LICENSE).
+You are most welcome, to use this material in both self learning or teaching students.
+However any modification - especially bugfixes - must be published.
+So if you find mistakes or bugs, pull requests are very much appreciated.